fny21/DARE/preprocess/README.md

 python tmall_v4.py
 ```

+The ``user_log_format1.csv`` file is not time-ordered.
+We first sort it before performing further processing.

-The data in ``user_log_format1.csv`` has not been sorted by time.
-So we need to sort them first.
-Other operations are quite similar to Taobao dataset.
+Other preprocessing steps are similar to those for the Taobao dataset.

 ## Data Process Details

-The following information may be helpful if you want to follow our code and do some further analysis.
+This section provides useful insights if you wish to modify or analyze the dataset further.

 ### data format

-After pre-processing, each sample will contain the following feature:
+After pre-processing, each sample consists of the following features:

 - uid: the ID of the user (not used in our code).
 - target_iid: the item ID of the candidate.